Skip to main content

 }

-15. Time to test our protocol implementation!
-At the top right, click the Show the Debug area button show hide debug area if it's not already visible.
+15. Time to test our code!
+At the top right, click the Show the Debug area button show hide debug area if it’s not already showing.

 16. At the top left of Xcode, click Stop stop icon then click the Run button run icon.